 19. Can Peacocks Make Fake Calls?

 Yes, peacocks are clever birds, and they can easily make false calls.
-Usually, a peacock makes a loud copulatory call when he mates with a peahen.
+Usually, a peacock makes a loud copulatory calliXLoud, rhythmic sounds used to attract potential partners for mating when he mates with a peahen.
 However, peacocks can fake this sound to attract a greater number of peahens by pretending to be mating.
-In fact, one-third of the bird’s calls that you hear tends to be fake.
-(7)
+In fact, one-third of the bird’s calls that you hear tend to be fake (5).

 20. What Is The Secret Of All-White Peafowls?